joltax-core/framework/README.md

 This project is open source and MIT-licenced, we welcome any contributions.
 You can join as a backer/sponsor to fund future development for this project [here](https://github.com/sponsors/Mbudak04)

-> **Note** If you want to build an application using Nylo, please visit the main [Joltax repository](https://github.com/joltax-core/joltax).
-This repository contains the code for the framework Nylo uses.
+> **Note** If you want to build an application using Joltax, please visit the main [Joltax repository](https://github.com/joltax-core/joltax).
+This repository contains the code for the framework Joltax uses.

 ---

 ##Features

 Some core features available
 * [Routing]()
 * [Light and dark themes]()